 Programs are taught by officers from Central's Department of Public Safety and are offered at no cost to Central's students, employees, and dependants.
-All programs are held on campus at the Police Academy at 200 Ming Street, Warrensburg, MO.
-64093.
+All programs are held on the UCM campus.
+Other locations may be available when requested.

 Basic programs are 12-hours in length.
 Students must complete all 12 hours to become certified in the R.A.D.
 Physical Defense Program.

 (*) Only have to attend one day and have completed RAD Basic program.